Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 After therapy, do you think Nick stays with his yoga instructor girlfriend, Kara (Victoria Davis)?

-KA: I think the obvious guess is that she accuses him of being in love with his roommate and they break up ...
+Kris: I think the obvious guess is that she accuses him of being in love with his roommate and they break up...
 I don't know, though.

-AD: Yep!
-The therapist's office is there, we shot in Central Park ... we tried to use a lot of locations in the same area because they were meaningful to us.
+Alex: Yep!
+The therapist's office is there, we shot in Central Park... we tried to use a lot of locations in the same area because they were meaningful to us.
 So many shows film in Brooklyn now and we wanted to show that the UWS can be cool.
 There might be strollers, but there are also some young-ish people here.

 There was a nice, easy chemistry between the two of you that wavered between romantic and platonic.
 Alex, you had mentioned before that you wanted to show the intimacy that can exist between two people who aren't necessarily in a romantic or sexual relationship.
 Can you talk about why that interests you?